stephram/movie-info/README.md

 * The Movie ID values are the same for each Movie not including the first two characters.
 * The Movie titles being offered by each Provider are identical.
 * There are only two Providers.
+* The Provider labels on the Price screen are populated according to which price is lowest. i.e. Cinemaworld will not always be the first listed.

 ## Design